Refinitiv/refinitiv-ui/documents/src/pages/elements/datetime-picker.md

 ```

 ## Custom cells
 Datetime-picker allows you to customise cells on the calendar using slots.
 Slot name could begin with either `from-` or `to-` as a prefix, indicating which side of the calendar to be customised.
 After the prefix, you need to specify which date, month, or year to be customised with `yyyy-MM-dd`, `yyyy-MM`, or `yyyy`.
-If the prefix is not defined, the slot will apply to from calendar.
+If the prefix is not defined, the slot will apply to "from" calendar only.

 ::
 ```javascript